Amna-AK-2019/Amna-AK-2019/README.md

 ###

-<p align="left">🎯 Being a HARDWARE DEVELOPER I'm interested in all things about technology, from low level hardware, FPGAs and infrastructure to Verification development in different languages like Verilog, SystemVerilog, OOP, C++ and many more.<br><br>Currently I am working as an FPGA and DSP Engineer.<br><br>🔭Skills(Softwares):<br>Xilinx Vivado,MATLAB,Cadence (Vituoso,Xcelium),Linux<br><br>📫 How to reach me : amnaarshadkhan837@gmail.com.</p>
+<p align="left">🎯 Being a HARDWARE DEVELOPER I'm interested in all things about technology, from low level hardware, FPGAs and infrastructure to Verification development in different languages like Verilog, SystemVerilog, OOP, C++ and many more.<br><br>Currently I am working as an FPGA and DSP Engineer.<br><br>🔭Skills(Softwares):<br>Xilinx Vivado,MATLAB,Cadence (Virtuoso,Xcelium),Linux<br><br>📫 How to reach me : amnaarshadkhan837@gmail.com.</p>

 ###